Kempston: Road

 The Bedford Southern Bypass on the A421, was constructed in the 1990s and links with the Kempston relief road, built in the 1980s.
 There is an out-of-town shopping centre called Kempston Interchange Retail Park alongside it, and Asda, Argos and Sainsbury's distribution centres have opened at Marsh Leys site since the early 2000s.
 Formerly, the Sainsbury's warehouse was a Woolworth's distribution centre, until their bankruptcy in 2009.
 In 2007, work began on the Bedford Western Bypass which opened in 2010.
 The road cuts through Kempston Rural, crossing the Great Ouse between the urban area and Church End.
 In 2011 preliminary work began on extending the Western Bypass to join the A6 to the north of Bedford.
 In 2003 Bedford Borough Council adopted a planning brief for the land close to the Western bypass that proposes the construction of 1,000 new homes.
 In December 2010 work finished on construction of a new stretch of the A421 from Kempston to Junction 13 of the M1 motorway, this now provides a full dual carriageway link road between the A1 and the M1, with the construction of an additional section of dual carriageway between M1 J13 and Milton Keynes completed in 2020.
 The new dual-carriageway runs parallel to the existing road, which will be retained for local use.

 Bus

-Most bus services in the town connect to other destinations in Bedfordshire and Milton Keynes, with Uno buses C1, C10 and C11, and Road Runner buses A1, A2, B, D, E and G serving the town.
+Most bus services in the town connect to other destinations in Bedfordshire and Milton Keynes, with Uno buses C1, C10 and C11, Stagecoach buses 1 and 53, and Road Runner buses A1, A2, B, D, E and G serving the town.